Rocketman (film): Plot

-Elton is overjoyed by his success but feels abandoned when Bernie leaves him at a party to spend time with a woman ("Tiny Dancer").
-He is approached by music manager John Reid and, after hitting it off, they have sex ("Take Me To The Pilot").
+Elton's success overjoys him, but he feels abandoned when Bernie leaves him at a party to spend time with a woman ("Tiny Dancer").
+He is approached by music manager John Reid and, after hitting it off, they have sex.
 Reid's influence launches Elton into a downward spiral of a life of debauchery, while his career rises to new heights ("Honky Cat").
-He develops a flamboyant stage persona and becomes one of the most successful artists of the 1970s.
+He develops a flamboyant stage persona and becomes one of the most successful and iconic figures in rock and roll of the 1970s.
 Reid becomes Elton's manager and insists Elton tell his parents he is gay, so he reconnects with his father, who displays no interest in him.
 Distraught, Elton calls his mother to tell her he is gay.
 She already knew, but says he will be forever unloved.
 Devastated by his parents' rejection, as well as Reid's increasing physical and emotional abuse, Elton becomes addicted to alcohol, cocaine, cannabis, shopping, and sex.
-His addictions, mood swings and short temper alienate his friends ("Pinball Wizard").
+His addictions, mood swings, and short temper alienate his friends ("Pinball Wizard").
 Elton catches Reid cheating on him and ends their relationship, but Reid continues as his manager.
 During a party, he overdoses on pills and attempts suicide by jumping into his pool.
 He is rushed to the hospital, then thrust on stage at Dodger Stadium to perform ("Rocket Man").

 Elton descends further into a life of drugs, alcohol, and loneliness ("Bennie and the Jets").
 He has a short-lived marriage with close female friend Renate Blauel, but his homosexuality dooms their relationship ("Don't Let the Sun Go Down on Me").
 He falls out with his mother and Bernie ("Sorry Seems to Be the Hardest Word").
 Elton's dependence on prescription pills and alcohol results in a heart attack.
 Realizing his life is out of control, Elton leaves a concert without warning and checks into a rehab center ("Goodbye Yellow Brick Road").

 Elton realizes he no longer needs approval from his parents or Reid.
 He also rekindles his friendship with Bernie, who brings him new lyrics.
 Elton is worried that he cannot perform or compose without alcohol or drugs, but writes "I'm Still Standing" and returns to a successful career.

-The epilogue notes that Elton has been sober for over 28 years.
+Title cards state that Elton has been sober for over 28 years.
 He remains good friends and song-writing partners with Bernie and is happily married to David Furnish, with whom he has two children.